opendocsg/slw-judgments-backfill/2014_SGHC_65/report.md

 (4) Whether Columbia was estopped from alleging that the revenue was inflated by the underdeclared and under-paid tax

 233    I come now to the Hongs’ second argument on estoppel.
-Three elements have to be satisfied for estoppel by representation to be made out (see _Chng Bee Kheng and another (exec utrixes and trustees of the estate of Foc k Poh Kum, dec eased) v Chng Eng Chye_ [2013] 2 SLR(R) 715 at [97]).
+Three elements have to be satisfied for estoppel by representation to be made out (see _Chng Bee Kheng and another (exec utrixes and trustees of the estate of Foc k Poh Kum, dec eased) v Chng Eng Chye_ <span class="citation">[2013] 2 SLR(R) 715</span> at [97]).
 First, there must have been a representation of fact.
 Second, there must have been reliance on the representation by the representee.
 Third, the representee must have suffered a detriment as a result of the reliance.

 234    I find that Columbia did not unequivocally represent by words or conduct that it would not allege that PTNM’s taxes were under-declared or under-paid, for five reasons.